flutter/website/flutter-for-react-native/index.md

 A widget can define:

-* A structural element — like a button or menu
+* A structural element—like a button or menu
-* A stylistic element — like a font or color scheme
+* A stylistic element—like a font or color scheme
-* An aspect of layout — like padding or alignment
+* An aspect of layout—like padding or alignment

-The example below shows a modified Flutter Hello world! app that includes an enhanced UI using pre-defined Flutter widgets.
+The following example shows the "Hello world!" app using widgets from the Material library.
 In this example, the widget tree is nested inside the `MaterialApp` root widget.

 <!-- skip -->